danny00747/tfe-report/src/04_introduction.md

 \pagebreak

-I got in touch with him through a mutual acquaintance to implement a well-designed car rental system to help not only him accept online reservations and manage his entire fleet but as well as his potential customers reserve available cars on the to-be developed website.
+I got in touch with him through a mutual acquaintance to implement a well-designed car rental system to help not only manage and maintain his entire fleet online but as well as his potential customers book available cars on the to-be developed website.
 This car rental application should allow him to run his business smoothly and effectively.

 ## Stakeholder(s)

-Several	types of stakeholders can be noted when it comes to any	software.
+Several	types of stakeholders can be identified when it comes to any software.
 The	most obvious are those that requested a system to be developed.
 In my case it's my Dutch born client that basically hired me (_figuratively speaking_) to develop this car rental management web based application for his upcoming business.